KolyaKorruptis/.github.io/_posts/2014-07-02-The-ancient-Greeks-had-no-word-for-Blue.md

 title: The ancient Greeks had no word for Blue
 updated: 2022-05-01 09:54:14Z
 created: 2014-07-02 14:55:28Z
-tags:
+tags: [ colour, philosophy, synesthesia]
-  - colour
-  - philosophy
-  - synesthesia
 ---

 The ancient Greeks had no specific word for [Blue](http://en.wikipedia.org/wiki/Blue#In_the_ancient_world).